 The most consequential detail in the May 5 announcement isn't the reopening — it's the two-year window.
 Quebec is signaling that PEQ is a transition mechanism, not a permanent fixture.
 If you're eligible when it opens, file in the first month.
 The longer you wait, the more competition arrives, the faster the 45,000 cap fills, and the higher the chance Quebec quietly tightens criteria mid-program.
 Two-year programs in Canadian immigration almost always front-load their approvals — see what happened with the TR to PR Initiative, which used 60% of its quota in the first 6 months.

-- Check your French level.
-TEF or TCF results take 4–6 weeks to issue.
-Book the test now if you don't have a current result.
+- Get your French test done now.
+TEF Canada and TCF Canada results take 4–6 weeks to issue, and the test centres are already booking into July.
+If you don't have a current result at NCLC 7 speaking/listening (and NCLC 5 reading/writing for the graduate stream), book the exam this week.
 See TEF vs TCF guide.

-- Don't withdraw any pending PSTQ application.
-You can change tracks once the new PEQ opens, but withdrawing first means losing your place in the queue.
+- Don't withdraw any pending PSTQ application yet.
+You can change tracks after you receive PEQ confirmation, but withdrawing PSTQ first means losing your place in that queue if PEQ is delayed or you discover you're ineligible.

 Where to look next